fchastanet/obsidian-metaflow/src/Tests.md

 - Run the 'Update metadata properties' command.
 - Check the metadata properties are correctly initialized with default values automatically computed.
 - the file should not be moved to the right folder.
 - **Edge case:** Run the command on a note with no frontmatter.
-Confirm that the command does not fail and no properties are added.
+Confirm that the command does not fail and no properties are added (except if the note is in a mapped folder, then fileClass is initialized with the mapped fileClass).
 - **Edge case:** Run the command on a note with existing metadata properties.
 Ensure that only missing properties are added and existing ones are not overwritten.
 - **Edge case:** note in a configured folder, fileClass should be deduced from the folder, and metadata properties should be initialized accordingly.